Skip to main content

 Human History

-Isla de la Juventud was originally inhabited by the Ciboney people, some of the earliest inhabitants of the Caribbean, prior to Taíno settlement and subsequent Spanish colonization following Columbus's 1494 visit to the island.
+Isla de la Juventud was originally inhabited by the Ciboney people, some of the earliest inhabitants of the Caribbean, prior to Taíno settlement and subsequent Spanish colonization following Columbus's visit to the island in 1494.
 The Spanish used the island as a supply station and later as a pirate refuge, earning it the name Isle of Pines.
 During the 19th century, the island served as a place of political exile for Cuban independence leaders including José Martí.
 After the 1959 revolution, the island was designated as a zone for international student education, housing thousands of students from Africa, Asia, and Latin America, giving it its current name, Isla de la Juventud.

 Park History